Safeguarded Stochastic Polyak Step Sizes for Non-smooth Optimization: Robust Performance Without Small (Sub)Gradients: Safeguarded Stochastic Polyak Step sizes

-\paragraph{Small subgradients (vanishing gradient phenomenon).} Gradient clipping augments \ref{eq:ssm} with a simple safety mechanism: whenever a stochastic gradient's norm falls outside a user‑set bound, it is rescaled.
-This single mechanism tackles both extremes of training instability.
-By capping very large updates, it prevents the exploding gradient spikes that can derail optimization, while simultaneously boosting tiny gradients to a usable magnitude, it mitigates the 'vanishing‑gradient' stall common in deep neural networks.
-In the same spirit, the safeguard in our step‑size formula \ref{eq:sgd-sps-M} prevents the learning rate from blowing up by effectively normalising updates when subgradients become extremely small.
+\textbf{Small subgradients.} Gradient clipping augments \ref{eq:ssm} with a simple safety mechanism: whenever a stochastic gradient's norm exceeds a user‑set bound $c$, it is rescaled to have norm exactly $c$, while gradients with $\|g\|\leq c$ are left untouched.
+By capping very large updates, it prevents the exploding gradient spikes that can derail optimization.
+In a related but distinct spirit, the safeguard in our step‑size formula \ref{eq:sgd-sps-M} prevents the \emph{learning rate} from blowing up: rather than rescaling the subgradient, it keeps the reciprocal normalisation $1/\|g_i^t\|^2$ bounded when subgradients become extremely small.
 There is a growing deterministic literature that combines Polyak step sizes with \ref{eq:clipped-ssm} in the non‑smooth setting, notably the recent analyses of \citet{gorbunov2025methods} and \citet{takezawa2024parameter}.
 These results, however, target $(L_0,L_1)$‑smooth objectives, whereas we focus on globally Lipschitz, but otherwise non-smooth, functions and operates in the \emph{stochastic} regime.